Why I Am Running

 I am a concerned citizen that finds the rise in armed robberies, home invasions, sexual assaults and hate crimes against the members of our LGBT community unacceptable.

 Moreover, I am tired of people outside of the District asking me about political scandals and illegal activity.

-I am a believer in the notion that you are either a part of the problem, or a part of the solution.
+I am a believer in the notion that you are either a part of the problem, or a part of

 Why am I running?
 I am running to be a part of the solution.
 I am running because I am an entrepreneur and housing and community development advocate, with a track record of improving people’s lives.
 My perspectives are broad.
 My compassion for the less fortunate runs deep because I wasn't born with a silver spoon in my mouth.
 I am willing to lead the tough conversations that DC's elected officials need to have in order to solve the problems of housing affordability, education, labor and economic development, public safety and lack of senior services.